plone/plone.app.caching/README.txt

 -------------------------------

-The caching infrastructure works on the principle of *rulesets* mapped to *cache interceptors* and *response mutators*, collectively known as *caching operations*.
+The caching infrastructure works on the principle of *rulesets* mapped to *caching operations*.
 A ruleset is basically just a name, and is normally applied in ZCML by the author of a particular view.
 There are also some default rulesets applied to general resources - see below.

-Caching operations are components written in Python which either interrupt rendering to provide a cached response (such as a ``304 NOT MODIFIED`` response), in the case of interceptors, or add caching information to a response (such as setting the ``Cache-Control`` HTTP response header), in the case of mutators.

-For more details on how to use these components, see the documentation for `plone.caching`_.

 Please note that ``plone.app.caching`` places the caching ruleset registry into "explicit" mode.
 This means that you *must* declare a caching rulset (with the ``<cache:rulesetType />`` directive) before you can use it.

+Caching operations are components written in Python which either interrupt rendering to provide a cached response (such as a ``304 NOT MODIFIED`` response), or add caching information to a response (such as setting the ``Cache-Control`` HTTP response header).

+For more details on how to use these components, see the documentation for `plone.caching`_.

 Once ruleset and caching operation types have been registered, they will appear in the caching control panel.